-To install a new skill or manage existing ones, go to the Settings menu in the Alexa app, then tap Skills & Games.
+To install a new skill or manage existing ones, go to the More tab in the Alexa app, then tap Skills & Games.
 Tap the magnifying glass up top to search for something specific.

 Skill pages will typically let you know what voice commands to use.
-Triggering Rain Sounds, for example, is as easy as saying “Alexa, play rain sounds.”
-You may need to ask Alexa to “open” some skills, usually because their interactions are more complex.
+Triggering Rain Sounds, for example, is as easy as saying, “Alexa, play rain sounds.”
+You may need to ask Alexa to “open” some skills because their interactions are more complex.

 How to create smart home groups with Amazon Alexa

-Groups allow you to control multiple devices and/or accessories at the same time, or direct commands without having to specify hardware.
+Groups allow you to control multiple devices and/or accessories simultaneously, or use certain commands without having to specify hardware.
 If you want to see if a package was delivered, you might tell an Echo Show “show me the Doorstep” instead of “show me the Doorstep Camera.”
 Saying “play music in the Living Room” can start music on every speaker attached to the Living Room group.

 Creating a group is straightforward: